 Flood Mitigation Assistance Grants

-FEMA's Flood Mitigation Assistance (FMA) is a pre-disaster grant program that provides funding to states and communities to assist in their efforts to reduce or eliminate the risk of repetitive flood damage to buildings and structures insurable under NFIP.
+FEMA's Flood Mitigation Assistance (FMA) is an annual grant program that provides funding to states and communities to assist in their efforts to reduce or eliminate the risk of repetitive flood damage to buildings and structures insurable under NFIP.

 Communities that are in good standing with the NFIP are eligible to apply for planning and project grants.
-Communities on probation or suspended under 44 CFR 60 are not eligible for FMA grants.
-To be eligible for project grants, a community must have a Flood Mitigation Plan that is approved by FEMA.
+Communities on probation or suspended from the NFIP are not eligible for FMA grants.
+To be eligible for an FMA grant, a community must have a Hazard Mitigation Plan that is approved by FEMA.

 Flood Mitigation Grants Information